Missouri courthouse exterior at golden hour with stone columns and steps, representing the personal injury lawsuit process

 Frequently Asked Questions

-Do I have to go to court if I file a lawsuit in Missouri?
+Do I have to go to court if I file a lawsuit?

 Probably not.
 The vast majority of Missouri personal injury lawsuits settle before trial, often during or after mediation.
 Filing suit is sometimes necessary to push the insurance company toward a fair number, but it does not guarantee a courtroom appearance for you.